elliottd/vdrparser/README.md

 You can train the VDRParser using the following command:

-`python trainVDRParser.py --path {path to split data} -`-model mst -k 5 --decoder non-proj --split true`
+`python trainVDRParser.py --path {path to split data} --model mst -k 5 --decoder non-proj --split true`

 Use a trained VDRParser model to predict VDRs on test data:

-`python testVDRParser.py --path {path to split data} -`-model mst -k 5 --decoder non-proj --split true`
+`python testVDRParser.py --path {path to split data} --model mst -k 5 --decoder non-proj --split true`

 And evaluate the accuracy of the parsing model: